 Critique: Shopping for laser eye surgery in San Diego

-I’ll start by critiquing how a laser eye surgery practice sells their services via Google’s Adwords.
+I’ll start by critiquing how a laser eye surgery practice sells its services via Google’s Adwords.
 Imagine that you search for ‘laser eye surgery san diego, ca’ and land on this search results page:

 Note that this ad has the following issues: